tylerneylon/dbgcheck/readme.md

 * copying a too-large block to a given destination, or
 * using too much memory.

-*(Some low-level programs may also run into problems with aliasing, where a copy operation has been performed in an incorrect order causing a loss of data.
-From our byte-operation perspective, an aliasing error is not considered a low-level memory management problem.)*
+*(Some low-level programs may also run into problems with *aliasing*, where a copy operation has been performed in an incorrect order causing a loss of data.
+From our byte-operation perspective, an aliasing error is not considered a low-level memory management problem.
+We also consider `NULL` pointers to be "not a pointer" for this categorization; `dbgcheck` can help notice if a `NULL` value is about to be dereferenced, although most systems will already let you know when you do that!)*

-This categorization makes sense in terms of `malloc` and `free` since every allocated block is an island, and the only valid pointers within that block must be always be ultimately derived from the starting address of that block.
+This categorization makes sense in terms of `malloc` and `free` since every allocated block is an island, and the only valid pointers within that block must always be ultimately derived from the starting address of that block.
 Hence the only way to arrive at an invalid address is to either not use a valid starting address, or to add an invalid offset to a valid starting address.